xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

 The process is as follows:

 1. In your store's Admin area, go to the Classes & attributes section (**Catalog > Classes & attributes**).
-2. In the list of product classes, locate the name of the product class for which you want to add an attribute and click on the <u>Edit attributes (N)</u> link opposite it:
+2. In the list of product classes, locate the name of the product class for which you want to add an attribute and click on the Edit attributes (N) link opposite it:
     ![]({{site.baseurl}}/attachments/7504855/8719257.png?effects=drop-shadow)
     This opens a page where you will be able to manage attributes for this product class:
     ![]({{site.baseurl}}/attachments/7504855/8719258.png?effects=drop-shadow)